 Pretty cityscapes aside, Arequipa has played a fundamental role in Peru’s gastronomic renaissance; classic spicy dishes such as rocoto relleno (stuffed spicy red peppers), chupe de camarones (prawn chowder) and ocopa (boiled potato in a creamy, spicy sauce) best enjoyed in the city’s communal picantería restaurants, all hail from here.

-Group Size: ( minimum 02 people) prices per person are based on two people.
+Group Size: ( minimum 02 people) price is per person and based on two people.
 The itinerary is described and based on personalized service.

 Physical Grading: 1 2 3 4 5 6

 EASIEST: Non-camping journeys, optional walks, little elevation gain or loss.